 The Guardian reports that “Gordon installed a £3,000 camera system at the entrance to the bar and, using off-the-shelf software to carry out facial recognition analysis, began collating a private watchlist of people he had observed stealing, being aggressive or causing damage.
 Almost overnight, the pickpockets vanished, possibly put off by a warning at the entrance that the cameras are in use.”

 This got me thinking.
 If a wine bar in central London can implement such a system, why are the football authorities not spending some of that hard-earned revenue and getting their house in order?
-With an automated level of sophistication this will mean that not only can individuals be identified quickly and effectively, but also acts as the ultimate “big brother” deterrent.
+With an automated level of sophistication this will mean that not only can individuals be identified quickly and effectively, but it will also act as the ultimate “big brother” deterrent.

 By placing enough cameras looking into the stands to effectively capture faces and features, combined with other cameras in public areas, this would provide a rich dataset of individuals that need watching.